Eckohaus/Angular_Momentum_Reaction_Engine/ReadMe.md

 #### Approaching Infinity

 * If we move away from the idea of 'Inifinity' being an etheral aspect.
 And instead understand it as an attribute of something.
-We can begin to use infinitie, as a 'calculation complex'.
+We can begin to use infinities, as the basis of a 'calculation complex'.
 The attributues created within the 'Inifinities folder' are functions of 'Negative and Positive' Power ratio's, which can  be assigned to Lambda based equations.

 #### There are two formats within the inifinities folder, which encode a topological description of energetic distribution.